garden-io/garden/docs/advanced/using-remote-sources.md

 ## Updating Remote Sources

-Garden will only update a remote source if explicitly asked to do so via the `update-remote sources|modules` command.
+Garden will only update a remote source if explicitly asked to do so via the `update-remote` command.

 For example, if we had pointed the repository URL of the `web-services` source from above to something like a `main` branch, and we now wanted to pull the latest code from the remote, we would run: